Pattedetable/capteur-batons/README.md

 The source code is available on [GitHub](https://github.com/Pattedetable/capteur-batons).

-This software uses libraries from Qt under the LGPLv3, Python, Numpy and Matplotlib.
+This software uses libraries from Qt under the LGPLv3, Python, Numpy, pySerial and Matplotlib.